-Cons: Limited Client Portal, Fee for Electronic Claim Submission and limited ERA integration
+Cons: Limited Client Portal and limited ERA integration

 It's a Good Choice For Practices That: Place great importance on a well-designed, friendly interface, solid support and don't mind waiting for a more fully developed client portal or fully integrated ERAs